ernisv/Endex3/README.md

 * New PSU +24V <--> Bed +
 * Board Bed - <--> Bed -
 * Board Bed + <--> Unconnected!

+This is done so, because MOSFET on the board controls connection to the -, while Bed+ provides constant +24V from PSU.

 <p align="center">
 <img src="media/additional_psu.jpg" alt="Additional PSU" width="300" border="2">